fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 > Above min API 24
 > DatabaseInitialization could be overwritten in Test module, by declaring the same class in the same package with the same methods.
 This is an easy way to switch out an implementation.
-> That might not look the cleanest, so an the presented way of switch out the koin-module creating the database is preferred.
+> That might not look the cleanest, so the presented way of switch out the koin-module creating the database is preferred.
 In other dependency injection / service locator frameworks this should also be possible.

 ### 1. `atTheStartOurDatabaseIsEmpty`